innit/angular-decorate/README.md

 Writing Angular 1.x apps with ES6?
 Tired of declaring classes, adding manual injections, and registering everything with your angular modules?
 Fear not!

+Works with babelJS and theoretically Typescript 1.5+ (coming soon!)

+Does not work with Traceur (currently) as it does not support decorators (just annotations).

+See [https://github.com/wycats/javascript-decorators](Javascript Decorators Spec) from more info.

 Work In Progress!
 Input / Pull Requests welcome!

 ```js